seanswe/pycaiso/README.md

 ## Examples

-Get locational marginal prices (LMPs) for arbitrary Node and period:
+Get locational marginal prices (LMPs) in Day Ahead Market (DAM) for arbitrary Node and period:
+Note: "DAM" is the default market.
+You can also set the market parameter in get_lmps to "RTM" or "RTPD".

 ```
 from oasis.oasis import Node